NaeemMeman/ratsort/README.md

-# ratsort
+# ratsort: rational strings sorting
-Sorting strings by rational numbers.
+This is an modification of the natural sort algorithm for handling rational numbers.